Is it possible to get an auto insurance quote without a credit score?

 USAA is the cheapest car insurance company for drivers with limited or no credit history.
 To get the best possible price, get quotes from as many companies as you can.

 Once you have established a line of credit, be sure to shop around again.
 There’s a price difference of nearly 50% between drivers with excellent credit and poor credit.
 If you’re able to establish an excellent line of credit, you could save on your monthly auto insurance payments.

 If your credit history is limited because you’re a young driver, you have another costly rating factor to contend with.
 Car insurance companies believe your driving history is a good indicator of how you will drive.
 Without a driving history to reference, car insurance companies view new drivers as high-risk drivers.
 The aggregated data below show young drivers paying significantly more than older drivers.

 |Age||Average Annual Insurance Premium|

 Most auto insurance companies use drivers' credit ratings to determine their prices.
-Hawaii, California, and Massachusetts are the only states in which a prospective customer's credit score cannot be utilized.
+Hawaii, California, Washington and Massachusetts are the only states in which a prospective customer's credit score cannot be utilized.
 In other U.S. states, a car insurance company may use its discretion in deciding whether to use credit as a rating factor.